Hydraulic and Portland Cement Information

 Hydraulic and Portland cement products have a calcium silicate binder.
 They are used to plug leaks in concrete or masonry structures such as dams, culverts, water tanks, cisterns, swimming pools, mines, and sewer and water pipes.
-Hydraulic and Portland cement is also used with underground structures such as electric vaults and sewer access tunnels. are also used to build and repair underground structures such as electric vaults or sewer access tunnels.
+Hydraulic and Portland cement products are also used with underground structures such as electric vaults and sewer access tunnels.
+They are also used to build and repair underground structures such as electric vaults or sewer access tunnels.
 Some grades of hydraulic and Portland cement include aggregates and chemical additives to improve strength, entrain air, reduce heat generation and cracking, or improve corrosion resistance to sulphates and other chemicals.

 Portland cement is a hydraulically-setting material that uses the hydration reaction of a salt to form a bond.
 Air setting or film drying materials harden through evaporation.
 Chemically-setting cements rely upon a chemical reaction process.
 Heat setting or thermoset products use elevated temperatures and/or pressures.

 Processing specifications for hydraulic and Portland cement include set or cure time, set or cure temperature (with thermosetting systems), and maximum percentage of linear shrinkage.
 Thermal and mechanical specifications include maximum use temperature, flexural strength, and crushing strength.
-Flexural strength or cross-break strength is the maximum flexural stress that hydraulic and Portland cement can withstand before failure or fracture occurs.
-Compressive strength or crushing strength is the greatest compressive load per unit cross-section that products can withstand before mechanical failure or breakage occurs.
+Flexural strength, or cross-break strength, is the maximum flexural stress that hydraulic and Portland cement can withstand before failure or fracture occurs.
+Compressive strength, or crushing strength, is the greatest compressive load per unit cross-section that products can withstand before mechanical failure or breakage occurs.

 In terms of features, some hydraulic and Portland cement is castable, fiber-reinforced, or suitable for use with gunning, ramming, or patching techniques.
 Waterproof and underwater-setting hydraulic and Portland cement is also available.